xmos/lib_audio_dsp/doc/programming_guide/pipeline_design_tutorial.rst

     set_host_app("path/to/xvf_host")  # pass the correct path to a host app here

-This will use the host app to send configuration to the devices whilst it is running.
+This will use the host app to send the configuration to the device whilst it is running.
 This will not update the generated code and therefore the device configuration will be lost when it is switched off.
 Rerun ``generate_dsp_main()`` in order to create an application with updated tuning parameters baked in::